What WWDC 2026 Changed About Screen Time

 Mark your calendar

-• June 8 onwards: developer beta of iOS 27 available
+- June 8 onwards: developer beta of iOS 27 is available now.

 Frequently Asked Questions